Chemical Exposure from Work

 - Injection – Sharp objects contaminated by hazardous chemicals can puncture your skin, transporting harmful chemicals into the body.

 A cascade of events can happen when chemicals touch the body.
 Chemicals can cause skin and eye irritation and damage the mucosal surfaces of the mouth and throat if ingested.
 Chemicals also irritate the respiratory airways if inhaled.

-Some of the symptoms associated with chemical exposure include chest pain, shortness of breath, difficulty breathing, coughing up blood, tissue destruction, gastrointestinal problems, irregular heartbeats, loss of consciousness, swelling, pale lips and skin, altered thinking, vomiting, among others.
+Some symptoms associated with chemical exposure include chest pain, shortness of breath, difficulty breathing, coughing up blood, tissue destruction, gastrointestinal problems, irregular heartbeats, loss of consciousness, swelling, pale lips and skin, altered thinking, and vomiting, among others.

 The severity of symptoms sometimes depends on the type of hazardous chemicals and the quantity of the toxic agent.

 If you were exposed to hazardous chemicals at work and are experiencing some of these symptoms, immediately seek medical help.
-You should also get in touch with your lawyer so you understand your legal rights.
+It would help to contact your lawyer to understand your legal rights.

 What can you do?

 Chemical exposure at work is not a simple matter you should ignore, especially if you’re experiencing or suffering from its symptoms.
-If you would like to sue your employer for chemical exposure, Sacramento Workers’ Compensation Attorneys, P.C. can help you file a lawsuit.
-Our lawyers will give you examples of chemical hazards as well as help you better understand the four main ways a harmful chemical can enter your body and the symptoms of chemical exposure.
-Should you need legal assistance in filing a lawsuit, please get in touch with one of our Sacramento workers’ compensation lawyers through our website or by phone.
+If you want to sue your employer for chemical exposure, Sacramento Workers’ Compensation Attorneys, P.C. can help you file a lawsuit.
+Our lawyers will give you examples of chemical hazards and help you better understand the four main ways a harmful chemical can enter your body and the symptoms of chemical exposure.
+Should you need legal assistance filing a lawsuit, please get in touch with one of our Sacramento workers’ compensation lawyers through our website or by phone.